tenowg/Regions/usage.md

 }
 {% endhighlight %}

-Then each method/field of the class can be annotated with any Region Annotation
+Then each method and field of the class can be annotated with any Region Annotation

 {% highlight java %}
 @Data